Bryntum

 Try out some of these features in your app.

-Comparing the Frappe Gantt and Bryntum Gantt charts
+Frappe Gantt vs Bryntum Gantt

 We also have a support forum and offer professional services.